-The successful land claim lodged by the Ebenhaeser Community has resulted in thirteen farm parcels being handed over to the Ebenhaeser Community Project Association in March 2019, with further farms to be handed over in the future.
-These farms have a need for additional water, and some land parcels have no water allocation at all.
+The successful land claim lodged by the Ebenhaeser Community has resulted in thirteen (13) farm parcels being handed over to the Ebenhaeser Community Project Association in March 2019, with further farms to be handed over in the future.
+These farms need additional water, and some of these land parcels currently have no water allocation at all.

-Five water supply clusters to augment the supply to restitution farms have been identified, that will use 80% of the scheme's water supply, with an area of 165 ha that can be irrigated, at an allocation of 12 000 m3/ha/a, to match that of surrounding commercial farms.
-The remaining 20%, a total of 59 ha, will be used for expansion of the Ebenhaeser Community irrigation area, at an allocation of 8 437 m3/ha/a.
-Significantly more land is available for irrigation, if water could economically be conveyed to the area.
+Five water supply clusters have been identified to augment supply to the restitution farms, that will use 80% of the scheme's water supply, with an area of 165 ha that can be irrigated, at an allocation of 12 000 m3/ha/a, to match that of surrounding commercial farms.
+The remaining 20% of the water supply, will be used for expansion of the Ebenhaeser Community irrigation area, equivalent to 59 ha, at an allocation of 8 437 m3/ha/a.
+Significantly more land is available for irrigation if water could economically be conveyed to the area.

-For this scheme, irrigators could pump water from the canal sections during weeks with surplus flow, from the end of the Vredendal canal section on the left bank canal, as well as from the Retshof canal section of the right bank canal, to a 2.302 million m3 balancing dam on the left bank of the Olifants River.
+On this scheme, irrigators could pump water during weeks with surplus flow from the end of the Vredendal canal section on the left bank canal as well as from the Retshof canal section on the right bank canal to a 2.302 million m3 balancing dam on the left bank of the Olifants River.
 The balancing storage includes a volume of 150 000 m3 to be used by the LORWUA for stabilising the operation of the lower sections of the right and left bank canals.
-From the balancing dam, water is pumped to a reservoir and gravitated to the irrigators.
-Figure 5-4 shows the required bulk water infrastructure.
+From the balancing dam, water is pumped to an elevated reservoir from where it is gravitated to the irrigators.
+Figure 5-4 shows the proposed bulk water infrastructure.